wsasser3/content/src/content/lesson/[draft]using-conditionals.md

 `If`... **some signal is detected on the mic or camera**... send an sms to +1345 5557777.
 `Else`... do nothing.

-That is what we call a "condition": It limits the execution of a particular block of code depending on one or more variable having epevalues.
+That is what we call a "condition": It limits the execution of a particular block of code depending on one or more variable having expected values.

 ## How to code a condition

-If you are using Javascript
+If you are using Javascript conditions can be coded using the `if... else` syntax, for example:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMwODM3OTk4NywtMTYzNTA0NzI5MywtMT
+eyJoaXN0b3J5IjpbLTEyODIwNzY4NiwtMTYzNTA0NzI5MywtMT
 IyNzI2NjM3MCw3MzA5OTgxMTZdfQ==
 -->